v3xlabs/dmn/README.md

 ## Usage

-The daemon will automatically check for new domains and update the DNS records.
+The daemon will automatically keep track of your domains notifying you of new additions, deletions, expiry reminders, and other notifications.

 ## API Documentation